-I whipped up this Ginger Lime Salmon with Coconut Rice one night using a failsafe method for cooking moist, flavorful fish that my mom taught me years ago!
+I whipped up this Ginger Lime Salmon with Coconut Rice using a failsafe method for cooking moist, flavorful fish that my mom taught me years ago!
+An easy, delicious weeknight dinner.

 I never really did much cooking until after I graduated from college.
 (Baking is a totally different story!)
 It’s not that I didn’t like cooking; it’s more that they didn’t allow Bunsen burners in the library, which is where I spent most of my time.